One person shot in Colbert County

-A shooting happened around 8 Friday night on Blake Street in Sheffield.
+A shooting happened around 8 Friday night at a home on Blake Street in Sheffield.

 According to Sheffield Police, one person was airlifted to Huntsville Hospital.
 There is a possible suspect in custody but no word yet on the condition of the person who was shot.